 Fast fashion and the consequences for the environment

-However, it is not only the genetically modified, water- and energy-intensive cultivation of cotton that harms the environment, but in particular the industrial waste water, which is used, for example, to global land degradation contribute.
+However, it is not only the genetically modified, water- and energy-intensive cultivation of cotton that is harmful to the environment, but especially the industrial waste water, which is used, for example, to global land degradation contribute.
 In leather production in India alone, 50 million liters of industrial wastewater are discharged into the Ganges every day.
-The sacred river is poisoned - yet its water continues to be used for drinking water production and to irrigate the fields.
+The holy river is poisoned - yet its water continues to be used for drinking water production and for irrigating the fields.
 I would also like to mention the waste of resources - because where there is mass production, there is usually a lot left over.
-Discarded goods produced at great agricultural expense and suffering, which can no longer be accepted even by aid organizations, are simply incinerated.
-Fast fashion is actually so cheap that it is not worth selling or refurbishing the textiles.
+Discarded goods, produced with great agricultural effort and suffering, which can no longer be accepted even by aid organizations, are simply burned.
+Because fast fashion is actually so cheap that it is not worthwhile to sell off or refurbish the textiles.

 What to do about fast fashion?

-The environmentally friendly answer to the serious consequences of fast fashion was not long in coming.
-It is called slow fashion and refers to a movement of appreciation for one's own existing clothing and is therefore a valuable part of the minimalist lifestyle.
+The environmentally friendly answer to the momentous fast fashion was not long in coming.
+It is called slow fashion and refers to a movement of appreciating one's own existing clothes and is thus a valuable part of the minimalist lifestyle.

-It's not enough, sustainable fashion made from natural materials.
-Fast fashion must be slowed down by simply buying less and enjoying what is already available.
+It's not enough, sustainable fashion from natural material.
+Fast fashion must be slowed down by simply buying less and enjoying what is already there.

 The following aspects will surely help you to counteract the problem of fast fashion in your daily life:

-I have deliberately not mentioned donating to the DRK used clothing container here.
-Even if this is the quickest way to dispose of clothes that are superfluous to you, it unfortunately causes problems at the markets where they end up.
+I have deliberately not mentioned here the donation to the DRK used clothing container.
+Even if this is the quickest way to dispose of clothing that is superfluous for you, it unfortunately causes problems at the markets where it finally arrives.
 And people can't get the clothes there for free either.

 The following documentation explains this problem resulting from fast fashion very well: